anushangeri/k11-vms/README.md

 &nbsp;- Can view current date / 10 days / all records of all sites/warehouse <br/>

 #### Client: <br/>
+&nbsp;- Clients can be given access to multiple sites <br/>
-&nbsp;- Can view records within their own site <br/>
+&nbsp;- Can view records within their own sites <br/>

 #### Warehouse: <br/>
+&nbsp;- Warehouse can be given access to multiple sites <br/>
-&nbsp;- Can approve records within their own site <br/>
+&nbsp;- Can approve records within their own sites <br/>
-&nbsp;- Can view records within their own site <br/>
+&nbsp;- Can view records within their own sites <br/>

 ## [Notes for developer]
 &nbsp;- For vehicle size, need to add <empty> as a dropdown value so user can send empty if there is no container <br/>